HarmanPreet-Singh-XYT/NoteTodo_MERN/README.md

 4.View, edit, and delete tasks and notes.
 5.Visualize your data with graphs.
 6.Communicate with the creator or support team via messaging.
-7.Upload and store documents in the document section.

 ## Features